wmo-im/monitoring/README.md

 2. Populate Configuration directory
    singularity run -B prometheus.cfg:/monicfg moni.sif -i
    (docker-ctl.sh -i)
 3. Configure the exporter in prometheus.cfg/moni/keys.cfg.
-Port is the port on which the metrics are exported. sensor is the name of the center providing the metrics for example "sensor": "Offenbach Met.
-Com.
-Center". baseline and data are the files generated for data feed 1 resp. data feed 2.
+Port is the port on which the metrics are exported. centre-id is the name of the center providing the metrics for example "centre-id": "dwd-offenbach". baseline and data are the files generated for data feed 1 resp. data feed 2.
 4. Start the exporter
    singularity run -B prometheus.cfg:/monicfg moni.sif -e
    (docker-ctl.sh -e)